waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **FENCE (Visual):** The fence-like structure on Route 38 at (30, 11) is functionally an impassable `WALL` tile.
 - **FLOWER**: Fully traversable decorative tile.
 - **FLOOR**: A standard, fully traversable tile.
-- **FLOOR_UP_WALL**: Confirmed impassable from below.
-In-game movement attempts to move DOWN onto this tile from adjacent `FLOOR` and `WATER` tiles have both failed.
+- **FLOOR_UP_WALL**: Confirmed impassable from below and from the side.
+My tool's logic was based on the faulty assumption it was a one-way ledge, but in-game movement attempts to move DOWN onto this tile from an adjacent `FLOOR` tile and from the side have both failed.
 It should be treated as a solid wall until proven otherwise.

-## Lessons Learned from Errors
-- **Trust In-Game Proof over Assumptions:** A failed movement attempt is definitive proof of a tile's impassability under those specific conditions.
-This empirical evidence MUST override any personal assumptions based on tile names (e.g., "ledge") or common RPG tropes.
-My `route_planner` failed repeatedly because I coded it based on a faulty assumption about `FLOOR_UP_WALL` instead of verifying the mechanic in-game first.
 - **FRUIT_TREE**: An impassable, interactable object.
 Gives one BERRY item when interacted with for the first time.
 - **GRASS**: Fully traversable tile, similar to TALL_GRASS.
 Wild Pokémon can be encountered here.
 - **HEADBUTT_TREE**: An interactable tree, requires the Headbutt move.
 Impassable.
 - **INCENSE_BURNER**: An impassable decorative object.
 - **Item Interaction:** The game requires a specific item type for some interactions.
 The sick Miltank needs a generic 'BERRY' and will not accept functionally similar but differently named items (e.g., 'MINT BERRY').
 This was confirmed by the interaction prompt.
 - **LADDER:** Can function as a standard traversable tile (e.g., on a pier) or a warp tile.
 Its function must be verified by checking for a <Warp> child element in the map XML.
 Activation methods are complex and context-dependent.
+Activation can be complex.
+Stepping onto a ladder tile from an adjacent `FLOOR_UP_WALL` tile above it has been confirmed to trigger the warp.
 - **LEDGE_HOP_DOWN/LEFT/RIGHT**: One-way traversable tiles.
 - **LEDGE_HOP_LEFT**: A one-way traversable tile that can only be moved across from right to left.
 - **LONG_GRASS**: Fully traversable tile.
 Wild Pokémon can be encountered here.